A small and easily overlooked species, the Downy Emerald surfaces in mid May for a relatively short flight season lasting into mid July.

 distinguishing features

-Both males and females have a metallic green abdomen, with distinctive bright green eyes, Males can be distinguished as they have a slightly club shaped abdomen.
+Both males and females have a metallic green abdomen, with distinctive bright green eyes (pale chocolate in immature specimens).
+Males can be distinguished as they have a slightly club shaped abdomen.
 Both male and females have a hairy thorax and a marginal orange tint at the base of the wings.